osch/lua-mtint/README.md

 [mtmsg](https://luarocks.org/modules/osch/mtmsg) is used for inter-thread message passing.

+#### Example 1

-First example: a parallel running thread passes its interruptible id as integer to the main thread and enters an infinite loop.
+A parallel running thread passes its interruptible id as integer to the main thread and enters an infinite loop.
 The main thread takes the id and interrupts the infinite loop: